mdevaluate/mdevaluate/doc/installation.rst

   python3 setup.py install

-This will compile and install the package to your local python version.
+This will compile and install the package to your local python distribution.